 Mt.
 Cuba Center seeks enthusiastic volunteers to support our programs across the organization.
 Whether planting ferns, archiving the history of our institution, or engaging with our visitors, volunteers are essential to our mission.
 Volunteers receive a Friends and Family Season Pass and the opportunity to take free classes at Mt.
 Cuba Center.
 Questions?
 Call us at 302.239.8883 or email us.

 Rehoboth Art League

 The Rehoboth Art League is able to provide quality art programming because of the many volunteers who help each year.
 It is a great way to support the community and we have many different volunteer opportunities.
 Contact Rose Murray at the Art League if you are interesting in volunteering at email@example.com.
 The Art League does offer learning opportunities for High School and College Students to support their education.
 Learn more

 The Rehoboth Beach Film Society welcomes Volunteers and Interns.
 As a not-for-profit organization with limited operating funds, the Film Society needs your help!
 If you have time and skills that you would like to offer the Rehoboth Beach Film Society, we are interested to hear from you.
 Although we can use your help year around, volunteers are the key to the Rehoboth Beach Film Society’s amazing success.
 Since the Film Society operates on a year-round basis, the assistance of volunteers is needed and appreciated at any time.
 Our most critical needs occur during the months of August through November.

-The Film Society has a catalogue listing over 50 volunteer opportunities.
+The Film Society has a catalog listing over 50 volunteer opportunities.
 Feel free to call (302)-645-9095, visit our office, or contact firstname.lastname@example.org to see how we can match your skills and interests with our needs.
+Learn more.